LABORA-INF-UFG/oaisim-free5gc-install/README.md

     <img src="images/docker_ps.png"/>
 </p>

-Now, we will __run__ the other 5GC elements, for this, access the deployment machine with 7 different terminal's and in each terminal run the follow steps.
+Now, we will __run__ all the elements, for this, access the deployment machine with 7 different terminal's and in each terminal run the follow steps.

+### 3.1 - Running Free5GC components

 ### Running AMF
 Access the _first terminal_ and and run the following commands: